aloxe/huwindty/src/pages/documentation/navigation.md

 ```
 Finally we want each menu entry to be focussable even when it doesn't display on the screen.
 For this we need to do two things: first display the submenus also when the entry menu is focussed, and second to make sure the submenu remains on display when any item is focused.
 This is the same logic as the `:hover` pseudo class but with `:focus`.

 To style an element depending on the pseudo class of the parent, tailwindcss allows the use of the [class `group`](https://tailwindcss.com/docs/hover-focus-and-other-states#styling-based-on-the-descendants-of-a-group) that allows many conditions.
-For example the css code for
+For example, the following css code:

 ```css
   li:hover ul { display: block; }
 ```